-What is the purpose of manhole covers?A. The manholes circular metal lid usually located in the middle (sometimes to the side) of the street are for access to the sanitary sewer main.
-Only authorized District personnel can remove the manhole cover and enter the manhole.
+What are manholes?Manholes are circular openings covered by a metal lid that are usually located in the middle (sometimes to the side) of the street.
+They are used for access to the sanitary sewer main.
+Only authorized District personnel may remove manhole covers and enter manholes.

 If I notice missing, damaged or noisy manhole covers (loose fitting) what do I do?Please report the occurrence to the District immediately at (949) 645-8400 or on our Service Request Webpage.